stuylinux/stuylinux.org/_posts/create_qr.md

 ```
 to obtain the unedited output, with no extraneous warnings.

-That's all for this blog entry, see you around (maybe at the Fair)!
+That's all for this blog entry, see you around!

 ### Date Published: 2023_03_11 (YYYY_MM_DD)